machine/machine.specifications.fakes/README.md

-For latest changes see [the changelog](https://github.com/machine/machine.fakes/blob/master/changelog.markdown).
+## Machine.Fakes
+This project is an integration of the most popular mocking libraries to extend Machine.Specifications.

+To open an issue, please visit the [core issue tracker](https://github.com/machine/machine.specifications/issues).

-# What is Machine.Fakes ? #
+## What is Machine.Fakes ?

-Machine.Fakes is a little framework built on top of Machine.Specifications that can best be described as an extended integration layer between Machine.Specifications and different mock/fake/substitute/"whatever you call them now" frameworks.
-At the moment of writing I prefer the term "fake".
-(What a surprise judging from the name of this project ;-))
+Machine.Fakes is a little framework built on top of Machine.Specifications that can best be described as an extended integration layer between Machine.Specifications and different mock/fake/substitute frameworks.

 Machine.Fakes attempts to simplify the usage of such fake frameworks on top of MSpec by helping to reduce a lot of the typical fake framework related clutter code in specifications.

 If you choose so, Machine.Fakes even helps you to stay mostly independent of a concrete fake framework by providing a little wrapper API and a provider model for fake frameworks.

-Many credits for the ideas incorporated in this framework go to Jean Paul Boodhoo (http://blog.jpboodhoo.com/) who introduced me to a completely different way of handling mocks/fakes/etc during his NothingButDotnet bootcamp.
-Maybe this is a way for me to give something back ...

-## How to contribute code ##

-* Login to github (you need an account)
-* Fork the main repository from [Github](https://github.com/machine/machine.fakes)
-* Please contribute only on the dev branch.
-(We don't develop on the master branch.
-Only releases are built from it.)
-* Push your changes to your GitHub repository.
-* Send us a pull request

-# How to get started #
+## How to get started

-## Building Machine.Fakes from source ##

-Just download the repository from github and run `build.ps1`.
-The build of Machine.Fakes requires .NET Core SDK 2.0.0 to be installed on your machine.
-Everything else should work out-of-the-box.
-If not, please take the time to add an issue to this project.
-After a successful build you will find the nupkgs in the "Build" folder under their respective project (e.g. `Source\Machine.Fakes\Build`).

-## Getting Machine.Fakes via the NuGet package manager
+### Getting Machine.Fakes via the NuGet package manager

-If you've got NuGet installed on your machine it gets even easier.
 Currently there are 5 packages available on NuGet.
 These are the core framework and the different adapters for Rhino.Mocks, Moq, NSubstitute and FakeItEasy.
 If you want to use Machine.Fakes with FakeItEasy for example, just go ahead and type

          install-package Machine.Fakes.FakeItEasy